Port of Kiel

-The Port of Kiel (Kieler Hafen) is a significant port for passenger and cargo shipping located in Kiel, Germany.
+The Port of Kiel (Kieler Hafen) is a port for passenger and cargo shipping located in Kiel, Germany.
 It occupies the inner part of the Baltic Sea inlet Kieler Förde and includes the approach to the locks at the eastern end of Kiel Canal.

 Harbours

 The port offers sheltered harbours, large turning basins, and deep water berths.

 Inner Harbour

 At the southern end of Kieler Förde lies the Inner Harbour (Stadthafen) with passenger terminals Ostseekai and Schwedenkai in the west and Norwegenkai on the eastern side.
 Ferries of the liner services to Scandinavia are based here and cruise ships call during summer.

 Ostuferhafen

 Located on the east bank of Kieler Förde, Ostuferhafen (East Side Harbour) is the largest coherent part of the port with a total area of 500,000 m² and a quay length of 1,700 m.
 It is primarily a cargo harbour with ro-ro and container terminals for the liner traffic to Northern Sweden, Russia and the Baltic states.
 Since June 2014 it also hosts one cruise berth.